gpufit/Gpufit/docs/customization.rst

 Detailed step by step instructions for adding an additional estimator is given below.

 1. Define an additional estimator ID in gpufit.h_
-2. Implement three functions within a newly created .cuh file calculating :math:`\chi^2` values and its gradient and hessian according to the following template.
+2. Implement three functions within a newly created .cuh file in the folder Gpufit/Gpufit/estimators calculating :math:`\chi^2` values and its gradient and hessian according to the following template.

 .. code-block:: cuda